camalhada/utils/README.md

 ## Disclaimer
 This is a repo for utilities I made that benefited my work and productivity.

-Feel free tu use them.
+Feel free to use them.

 ## Index
 - [Obsidian Utilities](#obsidian-utilities)